qhhuang-ai/qhhuang-ai.github.io/_pages/about.md

 He is currently an Associate Professor with the Key Laboratory of Intelligent Education Technology and Application, Zhejiang Normal University.
 His research interests include educational big data, data mining, deep learning, and intelligent educational applications.
 Various research papers have been published in authoritative information science journals/SCI, like IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Industrial Informatics, Pattern Recognition, Information Sciences.
 He is a member of CAAI, CCF and IEEE Computer Society.
-He is a member of Plos One (JCR, Q2) Editor Board.
+He is the Editor Board Member and A.E. of Plos One (JCR, Q2).

 Contacts